tonipulkkinen/contacts-app/README.md

 ﻿# Contacts-app

-Project where we train HTML, CSS and JavaScript
+Project where we train HTML, CSS, JavaScript and Angular 4

-Hours: 38
+Hours: 47

 Learned:
 -jquery